 “And just as there cannot be thoughts without a thinker, ideas (which are nothing but materials for thinking) cannot exist apart from the minds that have them.
 But then what better explanation could there be for the orderly arrangement of ideas than the mental activity of thinkers?
 The obvious conclusion to be drawn here is that the things properly said to be true or false (propositions) actually result from mental activity – from the joining or separating of ideas….Thus it follows straight away that propositions are mental effects.
 For propositions have parts, those parts and best construed as ideas, and their being properly related (that is “fitted into” truth claims) requires a mental arranger.”
 (See Beyond the Control of God, ed.
 Gould, p.
 58)

-Of course, the reality of intentionality as such is something which, because it is purposeful, many philosophers hope to jettison from their world views which feature the purposeless movements of matter in motion (including the purposeless movements of themselves) and the non-teleological explanations of physics, chemistry, and biology.
+Of course, the reality of intentionality as such is something which, because it is purposeful, many philosophers hope to jettison from their world views which feature the purposeless movements of matter in motion (including the purposeless movements of themselves!) and the non-teleological explanations of physics, chemistry, and biology.
 But to deny the existence of intentionality appears to be self-defeating since the very act of denying the thesis that intentional mental states exist presupposes an intentional mental state toward that thesis.
-If the so-called denial is indeed nothing but an effect of purposeless movement, akin to a word accidentally formed by the sea in the sand, then it is unclear how we are to construe it as a denial.
+If the so-called denial is indeed nothing but an effect of purposeless movement, akin to a word unintentionally formed by the sea in the sand, then it is unclear how we are to construe it as a denial.

 Comments on Premises 6 and 7